 Top Tips For Dog Toilet Training

-- Use a Crate.
 A dog crate for large breeds or older dogs or a puppy crate will confine the puppy into a small area, but you must ensure that this area is large enough to turn around in.
 It is critical that they can’t use the toilet then sleep in their bed far away from it inside the crate.
 As this is where they will spend a lot of time, you should ensure that it is a nice place to be in and they are comfortable.
-It is vital it isn’t a prison and they have their own personal space that is packed with toys and blankets.
+It is vital it isn’t a prison and they have their own personal space that has toys and blankets.

 Mistakes When Toilet Training Your Dog